simpetr/CircleHyperColor/README.md

 It's an ongoing Unity mobile hyper casual game based on the colors.

-The game will be available on itch.io and open source code.
+The game will be available on my [itch.io](https://simpetr.itch.io) and open source code.

 Automatic build through GitHub Action and GameCI